-The Chairman of each committee may ask the Chief Executive Officer and, where applicable, any Deputy Chief Executive Officer(s) to attend committee meetings.
-This also applies to the Chairman of the Board of Directors, where he or she is not a member of the committee in question.
+The chairman of each committee may ask the Chief Executive Officer and, where applicable, any Deputy Chief Executive Officer(s) to attend committee meetings.
+This also applies to the Chairman of the Board of Directors, whethere he or she is a member of the committee in question.

-Subject to the approval of the Chairman of the committee, group employees may also be invited to attend committee meetings, in order to contribute to the items on the agenda of the meeting.
+Subject to the approval of the chairman of the committee, Group employees may also be invited, to attend committee meetings, depending on their contribution to the items on the agenda of the meeting.